top of page

 An Eternal Perspective

 It takes an intentional choice to frame your thinking to default back to the character of God when you are tempted to give in to fear and hopelessness (Colossians 1:27).
 Once you decide to set God as the primary source for your decision-making, you must use intentional thinking so that this new way of thinking becomes your new way of acting (1 Thessalonians 2:12).
-This, like any new behavioral skill, takes time to become a habit (read more at Appendix 1F).
+This, like any new behavioral skill, takes time to become an expedient habit (read more at Appendix 1F).
 As a Christian, when you decide to incorporate your faith into your perspective (because you choose to remember God and focus on your eternal destiny), you are confident that no matter what happens in a sinful world, because of His character, God will use His supernatural power for your good and His glory, in His perfect timing (Isaiah 4:2-6, Revelation 19:1, 2 Corinthians 3:18, 4:5-7, Philippians 4:19-20, Romans 4:20, read "...
 Zeal for His Own Glory").
 This new way of acting, like any new behavioral skill, may feel awkward at first, but with time, patience and practice it will become a habit (read more at Appendix 1F).
-(It's doing what you think that brings the peace of Christian cognitive consistency; read more about it in the "Art of Self-Mastery").
+It's doing what you think with joy (from the expression of your heart) that brings the peace of Christian cognitive consistency.

-An eternal perspective is one that you choose to “put on” (Ephesians 6:6).
-It is a conscious decision to honor God by avoiding sin.
+An eternal perspective is one that you choose to “put on” (Ephesians 6:6, 4:11-32).
+It is a conscious decision to honor God above yourself by avoiding sin.
 (See Appendix 1I for more.)
-It's when you freely decide, “as bondservants of Christ”, to use self-control and patience to do “the will of God from the heart” (made possible by the Sprit of God that resides in all Christians, John 3:7-8, 21, Galatians 5:22-23).
+It's when you freely decide to become a "bondservants of Christ” (to use self-control and patience) so you do “the will of God from the heart” (made possible by the Spirit of God that resides in all Christians, John 3:7-8, 21, Galatians 5:22-23).

 bottom of page